tobi/cow-tree/README.md

 - Supports symbolic links, preserving their targets in the cloned structure
 - Maintains file timestamps and permissions, except it makes files user writeable if they aren't already

-## Support

-Also, be careful, this isn't exactly the most battle hardened project as its written 99% by Cloude 3.5 :-)

 ## Compilation

 To compile the program, use the following command: `make`